Representing your views since 2003

 Joined Trust Board when?

 In November 2018.
-I have supported Fulham since 87/88, and I was almost immediately co-opted onto the Supporters Club committee as Press Officer after David Lloyd stepped down to concentrate on TOOFIF, and I was closely involved in the Fulham 2000 and Back to the Cottage campaigns.
-I am the only female on the board, and would love to feel I can represent the other women and girls who support Fulham as well.
-There are plenty of us, so please make your voices heard and contact me via the Trust.
-There’s room on the Board for at least one more of us too.
+I have supported Fulham since 1987/88, and I was almost immediately co-opted onto the Supporters Club committee as Press Officer after David Lloyd stepped down to concentrate on TOOFIF, and I was closely involved in the Fulham 2000 and Back to the Cottage campaigns.
+When I rejoined the Trust board, I was the only female on the board – and I have actively encouraged the other women and girls who support Fulham as well to make their voices heard and increased female representation on our board.

 Why Fulham?

-I am a Fulham fan because of having the pure good fortune of moving nearby with a football crazy six year old whose dad was a lifelong Fulham supporter.
-My dad was West Ham and I hadn’t really thought about football for years, but suddenly I got Fulham and Fulham got me.
+I’ve been a Fulham fan since 1987 due to the pure good fortune of moving nearby with a football crazy six-year-old whose dad Richard was a lifelong Fulham supporter.
+My own dad was West Ham and he took me as a child once or twice to watch them play, but I hadn’t really thought about football for years.
+Then suddenly I got Fulham and Fulham got me.
 From the start I loved the humour of the (then) terraces and the generosity that our fans showed one another.
-I always felt safe, on my own or with my boy.
+I always felt safe, on my own or with my young son.
 Fulham seemed to attract the funnier, more self-deprecating, more thoughtful SW London fans and I’ve always seen that as strength rather than weakness.
 And we have enormous resilience – just don’t mistake our good nature for a lack of passion.

 What’s most important to you about Fulham?